mattsheldo/3D-object-models/README.md

 ## Usage

 Once the program is compiled and run a window should pop up that displays the model.
-Once the model is displayed you can use the 'E', 'R', and 'T' buttons to change modes.
+Once the model is displayed you can use the E, R, and T buttons to change modes.
 Once you have selected a mode you use the W, A, S, and D to manipulate the model.

-By pressing 'E' you enter the scale mode.
+By pressing E you enter the scale mode.
 When in scale mode the A and D keys increase the size of the model and the W and the S keys decrease the size of the model.

 By pressing R you enter the rotation mode.
 When in rotation mode the W key rotates the model upwards, the A key rotates the model left, the S key rotates the model downward, and the D key rotates the model right.